Hyatt Andaz at Peninsula Papagayo in Costa Rica

 After dinner we made the unfortunate mistake of ordering 2 coffees with our dessert without asking for the price first and were shocked to see that a cup of coffee was about 4300 colones which comes out to about $7 a cup!
 After tacking on the service fee and taxes we ended up paying about $18 for 2 cups of black coffee.
 Costa Rican coffee is good but not that good!
 Anyway, I share that so you learn from our mistake!
 Our bill would have been much more reasonable minus the coffee and one small plate so I would have been willing to eat here again after learning those lessons!

-Andaz Beach House
+Andaz Beach House at the Costa Rica Hyatt

 The Andaz Beach House (the beach accessible by shuttle or water taxi) has a small restaurant offering breakfast, lunch, and drinks.
 Waiters will even take your order from your lounge chairs if you’d like!